melegati/EmpiricalStandards/docs/standards/CaseSurvey.md

 -	the qualitative case descriptions are converted systematically into quantitative data; and
 -	the converted quantitative data is analyzed to reach generalizable results.

-This standard does not apply to studies collecting primary data from a large number of instances of a phenomenon; for instance, using interviews (consider the **Qualitative Survey Standard**) or questionnaires (consider the **Questionnaire Survey Standard**).
+This standard does not apply to studies collecting primary data from a large number of instances of a phenomenon; for instance, using interviews (consider the **Interview Study Standard**) or questionnaires (consider the **Questionnaire Survey Standard**).
 For individual case studies use the **Case Study Standard**.
 For reviews of other kinds of studies (e.g., experiments) consider the **Systematic Review Standard**.
 This standard also does not apply to qualitative synthesis (e.g. meta-ethnography, narrative synthesis).

 ## Specific Attributes